 My name is Dani.
 I’m a brown-haired, brown-eyed, average-height twenty-something year old—which means I can pass without contest as a Spanish student, but I’m actually an American just like you!
-Still, I have lived in Spain for approximately three years, so I enjoy considering myself un poco granadina!
+Still, I have lived in Spain for approximately four years, so I enjoy considering myself un poco granadina!

 My Spanish journey officially began in 2011 with my study abroad semester in Alicante, but you could argue that I’ve been preparing for it since the seventh grade when my mom talked me into taking Spanish classes.
 Since it was the only foreign language offered at my junior high, I obliged her (despite my stubborn declaration to switch to French once I got to high school—in order to follow in the footsteps of my then-idol Mary-Kate Olsen, claro!).
 A few years later, after realizing that I actually enjoyed and seemed to have a bit of a knack for Spanish, I decided the switch wasn’t necessary and the rest has been history.

 Little by little, my life became more and more centered around Spanish.
 I took a class every year throughout high school and college.
 I had enrolled at Illinois Wesleyan University as an English Major-hopeful but soon discovered Sociology and fell in love with the field that I had previously known nothing about but which matched my interests perfectly.
 I didn’t want to lose my Spanish completely and, it turned out, adding a second major in Hispanic Studies was reasonably easy and would keep me motivated to maintain that goal.
 Besides, 75% of students at my university studied abroad and I wanted to be among them, making a foreign language study an invaluable thing.